dandrewbarlow/dotfiles/README.md

 ### Andrew Barlow
 A repo to help quickly setup a customized dev environment

+**DON'T RUN ANYTHING YOU DON'T UNDERSTAND**

+This was made for myself, and I have no problem with anyone else using or modifying these scripts, but please be smart and don't run any scripts that you don't understand.
+These scripts are fairly simple, but also require superuser privileges and are in a relatively untested state.
+Don't mess with your system if you don't know what you're doing.
+Period.

 ## Guide
 These scripts are for setting up a linux environment quickly.
 I have not had the chance to test them out yet, so take them with a grain of salt.
 That said I tried to make them usable for fedora, ubuntu, and arch. `install-script.sh` was designed to be the script to rule them all, calling other scripts for some possible modularity.
-That said they can also be called individually.
+They can also be called individually if you want.
 This changes the shell to zsh and uses oh-my-zsh so you will have to log out and back in after finishing, but I would advise a full reboot in case there are kernel updates or anything weird.

 ## Files
 * `install-script.sh`- Calls all the scripts, downloads packages based on distro, contains [oh-my-zsh's one liner](https://github.com/ohmyzsh/ohmyzsh) to install. oh-my-zsh will take over the shell and has to be exited to finish the script.
 On top of that changing the shell requires a log out and back in after running.